Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 Visit
 [http://127.0.0.1:3000/](http://127.0.0.1:3000/)

+You should see a rotating green wireframe cube, and be able to rotate it further with your mouse.

-While running `npm run dev`, any edits to the `client/client.ts` or `server/server.ts` you make will be auto recompiled and you shoud refresh the browser manually.
+While running `npm run dev`, any edits to the `client/client.ts` or `server/server.ts` you make will be auto recompiled and you should refresh your browser to see the changes.

-See image showing compiled JavaScript using ES6 imports.
+See image showing compiled client side JavaScript using ES6 import syntax.
 ![ThreeJS using ES6 imports](screengrab3.jpg)